Josh-Decime/Geist-Agent/Notes.md

+# 8/12/2025
+Today was much busier than anticipated so I could only read CrewAI documentation pages Introduction, Agent, Tasks & CLI.
+I still really want to be able to have multiple custom commands for various workflows within the same agent system so I tried experimenting but was unsuccessful.
+I’m trying to force it to run python commands but it refuses.
+This is my first project in python so it is most likely user error, unless they are actively blocking commands outside of crewai CLI.
+Yesterday I reverted all the changes I attempted but today I’ll save them to review & then undo them if I cant get it to work.

 # 8/11/2025
 I familiarized myself with the template files so I understand the code flow.
 The run function in main.py calls crew.py, which pulls from the agents.yaml & tasks.yaml.
 Simple enough, but as far as I currently understand it, the run function bottlenecks the crew into only being able to run a singular workflow.
 You can add more to crew.py, agents.yaml & tasks.yaml so it can accomplish much more complex tasks, but I don't yet see a way to run various different workflows to accomplish different goals.
 For example, I would like to keep the research functionality that it has, that could be helpful.
 But I would also like to add completely different capabilities like being able to scan a codebase & summarize it.
 Or be able to search that codebase for functions that accomplish a certain task.
 Essentially making my crew work like a free, read only, version of claude code.
 But those would have to be 2 separate run functions that I would call.
 I would also need a way to input information for running it.
 I would also like to build out different workflows around different tools.